plutoguy77/IntegerPlus/README.md

 import integerplus
 ```
 Note: If you have modified the name of integerplus.py file, change the import name to that name!
+### THIS IS NOT A PYPI PACKAGE!
+YOU MUST DOWNLOAD THE FILE IN THE RELEASES ON THIS PROJECT!

 Documentation - **Coming Soon!**